drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

+- Rename Rewards to USProb in Phases.csv

+- Rename RewardPr to USProb and Reward to US throughout documentation and supplied Example files

 - Decide whether to rename alex to alex.pbl

 - ReadStimuli() relies on the fields being in the correct order.
 We